Daoud Amoun

 Born in Deir al-Qamar, Amoun moved to France, where he studied law.
 He returned to Lebanon, and became known for writing patriotic poems about the country.
 Before the first world war, he moved with his children to Egypt.
+His daughter Blanche Lohéac-Ammoun would become a known painter in Lebanon and France.

 In 1918, he headed a delegation to Paris Peace Conference, where he demanded an independent Lebanese state.
 Two years later, the State of Greater Lebanon was established, and he was appointed as a member of the Administrative Committee, which was the first legislative body.
 During the first session, he was elected as its speaker.
 He is the first legislative speaker of Lebanon.